Last Updated on December 21, 2023 by admin

 Click the button below for more info on the Chums Hat Clip Cap Retainer.

 Here is a summary of our picks of the best sailing hats…

 What Are The Different Types Of Sailing Hats?

-Sailing hats are mostly worn to help protect the sailor from the sun, wind, rain, and other elements.
-Like most things, sailing hats are made from different materials, come in different colors and styles, and are designed for different purposes.
+Sailing hats aren’t worn just to look cool.
+They are worn to help protect sailors from the sun, wind, rain, and other elements.
+They’re made from different materials, come in different colors and styles, and are designed for different purposes.

 There are a few main types of sailing hats:

 Sailing caps are probably the most common type of hat.
 Similar to a baseball cap, they fit well on the head but don’t protect the ears or back of the neck.
 They can be blown off quite easily, so some come with a retaining clip.

 Wide brim hats usually have a stiffened brim to protect the wearer from the sun on all sides.
 Often they have a chin cord to prevent it from flying off.